Steps to Calories Calculator

 Known-distance steady walk

 For 12,000 steps, 82 kg body weight, 178 cm height, the jog preset at 8.0 km/h, rolling hills, and a 3 kg added load, the running height estimate gives a step length of 115.7 cm and a distance of about 13.88 km.
-The terrain multiplier raises the effective MET to about 9.3, and the effective mass becomes 85 kg.
-Under those assumptions, active calories are about 1,285 kcal, with a default range of roughly 1,092 to 1,478 active kcal.
+The terrain multiplier raises effective MET to about 9.3, and effective mass becomes 85 kg.
+Active calories are about 1,285 kcal, with a default range of roughly 1,092 to 1,478 active kcal.

 FAQ: